aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

         safeTransferFrom(from, to, tokenId, "");
     }
 ```
-You should change the `from` back to the minter address before continue to the next step.
+You should change the `from` back to the minter address before continuing to the next step.
 ### Transfer

 Participant can transfer the token to the `minter` after receiving the vaccine.
 As shown below a participant can only send the NFT token if the receiver for this token is the minter (`0x6A33382de9f73B846878a57500d055B981229ac4`).